HenriqueCaires/ZabbixApi/README.md

 </configuration>
 ```

+# Using

-Then instantiate the context and the service that you want and call the operation:
+Instantiate the context and the service that you want and call the operation:

 ```csharp
 using(var context = new Context())